scottleechua/scottleechua.github.io/_puzzles/detention_class.md

     </div>
 </div>
 <div class="caption">
-    First photo: Shaiful Risan preps for the next set of visitors.
-Second photo: the tongue-in-cheek inscription on the outside of the installation.
+    Left: Shaiful Risan preps for the next set of visitors.
+Right: the tongue-in-cheek inscription on the outside of the installation.
 </div>